 The student council or RSVP adviser is also the individual who sets the tone for youth-adult partnerships at the heart of this initiative.
 As the primary contact for students and school staff, the RSVP adviser is in an ideal position to encourage supportive and nurturing relationships among all project participants.
 The adviser will be the person most able to ensure the contributions of all students, not just a subset of student council or some other segment of the student body.
 To provide additional coaching, it is recommended that the adviser recruit at least one other adult to serve on the RSVP Leadership Team .

 RSVP is administered by the National Association of Secondary School Principals (NASSP), established in 1916, and National Student Council, established in 1931.
 NASSP and NatStuCo support the program because the nation's principals understand that RSVP can have a profound impact on student engagement and the culture of the school.

 How many students should be involved in RSVP?

 Every student in your school should be involved in the summits.

 How does RSVP support learning?

-- A deliberate, intentional focus on civic outcomes such as students' propensity to vote, to work on local problems, to join voluntary associations, and to follow the news.
+- A deliberate, intentional focus on civic outcomes such as students' propensity to vote, work on local problems, join voluntary associations, and follow the news.